matthaus0x/app_code_test/README.md

 - Improvements to code
 - Tests

-Spend two to four hours working on this assignment - make sure to finish the issues you start.
+Spend arouynd two hours working on this assignment - make sure to finish the issues you start.

-Put the code in a GitHub repository and send us the link (niklas.holmqvist@kry.se) when you're done.
+Put the code in a GitHub repository and send us the link (paul.mckenna@kry.se) when you're done.

 Good luck! ☺️